fairliereese/isoplex/docs/usage.md

 # Usage

-`iso-perplexity` allows you to perform the computations either from within Python, or using the command line.
+`isoplex` allows you to perform the computations either from within Python, or using the command line.
 There are two modes: *single-sample* (global) or *multi-sample*.
 If you have a multi-sample expression matrix, please use the corresponding option; global-level metrics will also be provided!

 See also the [input data format specifications](input_data.md).